 Total pieces of pro-LGBT legislation passed: 85

-In the past decade, EQCA has successfully passed more than 85 pieces of civil rights legislation for the LGBT community – more than any other statewide LGBT organization in the nation.
+Over the past fifteen years, EQCA has successfully passed 105 pieces of civil rights legislation for the LGBT community – more than any other statewide LGBT organization in the nation.